-The first thing you will need to understand is that in order to capture enough light for your camera’s sensor to pick up lots of stars in the photo, you will need to take a long exposure photograph.
-This can range from 5-30+ seconds depending on your equipment.
-To do this you will want to make sure your DSLR is in Manual Mode.
+The first thing you will need to understand is that in order to capture enough light for your camera’s sensor to pick up lots of stars in the photo, you need to take a long exposure photograph.
+This can range from 5-30+ seconds depending on your equipment and conditions.
+To do this, you will want to make sure your DSLR is in Manual Mode.

 The next setting you will want to adjust is ISO.
 This is the camera’s sensitivity to light, which is very important for our purposes!
 Generally, you will want to use the highest ISO your camera has, this may by 1600, or even 6400 or higher.

 For our purposes, Auto White Balance or Daylight White Balance works just fine.
 You also want to make sure that you are shooting your photos in RAW format.
 This gives you the opportunity to really bring out the images full potential in post-processing.
-You will need Adobe photoshop to make these adjustments, so if you don’t have it, a .JPG photo will have to do!
+You will need Adobe Photoshop to make these adjustments, so if you don’t have it, a .JPG photo will have to do!

 Step 2: Setting up your camera on the tripod

 Now that you have the proper settings for night-time photography, you are ready to point your DSLR to the heavens and capture more stars than you have ever seen with your naked eye alone!
 Securely fasten your camera to your tripod via the removable mounting plate.
 Make sure that all of your adjustment knobs are tight before leaving your camera on the tripod.
-DSLR’s can be heavy, and you will be angling the head straight-up in some cases.
+DSLR’s can be heavy, and you will be angling the head straight up in some cases.

-To achieve proper focus of the stars, do not use autofocus.
+To achieve a proper focus on the stars, do not use autofocus.
 Manually focus your lens to infinity, then focus back a hair.
 Take some test shots and try to get the stars to look as tight as possible.
 Another way to achieve focus is to use the live-view mode of your camera, and focus on something far away (like a street lamp).
 Zoom-in while in live-view to really get it right.

 In a 30 second exposure, you will notice small star trails because of Earth’s rotation.
 (Yes, even in 30 seconds!)
 The star-trailing is subtle, and will not affect the overall look you are trying to achieve.
 If the stars are trailing too much for your liking, knock your exposure down to 20 seconds if you wish.